XodiumSoftware/xCAD/README.md

 ## Build package, Release on Github & Upload to TestPyPi:

-1. In the push message use the keyword `.deploy`.
+1. In the push message use the keyword `.deploy_test`.